List of Bubble Gang recurring characters and sketches: Ang Dating Doon

-Ang Dating Doon (English: What Used to Be There) is a sketch that parodies the Members Church of God International's long-running religious program Ang Dating Daan, and in particular its sister program Itanong mo kay Soriano, Biblia ang Sasagot!
-The program's "hosts" are Brod Pete (Isko Salvador)—a caricature of now-former MCGI leader Eli Soriano with a name referencing American actor Brad Pitt, Brother Willy (Cesar Cosme), and Brother Jocel (Chito Francisco)—who is often seen reading the expositions in the Bible, playing games on his iPad (in later episodes) and also, occassionally sleeping through the show.
+Ang Dating Doon (English: What Used to Be There) is a sketch that parodies the Members Church of God International's (MCGI) long-running religious program Ang Dating Daan, and in particular its sister program Itanong mo kay Soriano, Biblia ang Sasagot!
+The program's "hosts" are Brod Pete (Isko Salvador)—a caricature of now-former MCGI leader Eli Soriano with a name referencing American actor Brad Pitt, Brother Willy (Cesar Cosme), and Brother Jocel (Chito Francisco)—who is often seen reading the expositions in the Bible, playing games on his iPad (in later episodes) and also, occasionally sleeping through the show.

 The sketch parodies the MCGI's "Bible expositions"; during each sketch, various members of the audience come up and present questions to Brod Pete to be answered by the panel.
 However, rather than scripture, Pete has Brother Willy read various extracts from nursery rhymes or song lyrics instead, and then interprets the "passage" to answer the question presented.
 Various exclamations such as "Alien!" or "Raise the Roof!" would also be used (as a parody of the common exclamations "Amen" and "Praise the Lord").
 The word "Alien!" originated from Michael V. after the comedian portrayed El Shaddai Bro.
 Mike Velarde at a spoof segment in early 1998.
 At first, the nursery rhyme "Row Row Row Your Boat" was used as its theme song, but it later began to comedically use the Voltes V opening theme "Voltes V no Uta".

 The sketch originally appeared on Bubble Gang from 1998 to 1999, and was briefly revived in 2001 and 2005.
 In 2011, the sketch was revived as Ang Bagong Dating Doon (The New Formerly There), with Brod Pete's red books replaced by laptops and an iPad (with Jocel sometimes seen checking his social networks or playing games rather than paying attention to the show), On the June 27, 2014 episode, the sketch was retitled Ang Bagong Dating Doon International, reflecting the new formats of Ang Dating Daan and Itanong mo kay Soriano wherein the MCGI's Mass Indoctrinations and Worldwide Bible Expositions, respectively, replaced the previous ones, after Soriano went into exile in 2010.

 In a 1999 interview, Soriano himself stated that he didn't mind the parody, and credited the sketch for boosting the popularity of Ang Dating Daan.